Skip to main content

 How Does the DFW Market Impact Your Pre-Approval Strategy?

 Emerging neighborhoods (parts of East Plano, Garland near the DART line, McKinney’s new developments): Less competition, more time to negotiate.
 You can be more precise with your pre-approval amount here.
-But don’t slack on preparation — these areas are heating up, and a strong pre-approval still separates you from casual browsers.
+But don’t slack on preparation, these areas are heating up, and a strong pre-approval still separates you from casual browsers.

 Getting pre-approved isn’t the exciting part of buying a home.
 Nobody posts their pre-approval letter on Instagram.
 But it’s the step that separates the buyers who win from the ones who keep losing out.
+Pull your credit report, gather your documents, talk to a couple of lenders, and get that letter in hand.
+Then, and only then, start falling in love with houses.

 Ready to make your move?
-Call or text Kristy at (972) 345-3516 for a free consultation.
+Call or text me at (972) 345-3516 and I’ll point you to DFW lenders who can actually keep pace with this market.

 Frequently Asked Questions

 Q: Do DFW lenders offer special programs for first-time buyers?
 A: Yes, and more than most people realize.
 Texas state programs like TSAHC and My First Texas Home offer down payment assistance and reduced rates.
 On top of that, many local credit unions have their own first-time buyer incentives.
-I keep a running list of current programs and can point you to the ones that fit your situation.
+I keep a running list of current programs and can point you to the ones that fit.

 About the Author